 Do not eat or drink anything after midnight the night before your test.
 If you have diabetes, you should talk to your doctor about your food and insulin intake, because not eating can affect your blood sugar levels.

-Talk to your doctor about any medicines that you are taking, because he or she may want you to stop taking them before the test.
+Talk to your doctor about any medicines (prescription, over-the-counter, or supplements) that you are taking, because he or she may want you to stop taking them before the test.
 Also, it may be helpful to make a list of your medicines and bring it with you to the procedure, so that doctors know exactly what you are taking and how much.
 You will most likely have blood tests, an electrocardiogram, and a chest x-ray taken before the procedure.

 View from the control room of a cath lab.